qt-kaneko/Build.js/README.md

 5) You are done!

 ### CONFIG
-`CONFIG` constant is used to configure your build and keep all in single build.js file.
+`CONFIG` constant is used to configure your build and keep everything in the single `build.js` file.
 It contains:
 - [Resources](#resources) - strings you want to replace in your distribution.
 - `"destination": "your folder where distribution is placed"`